cwaage/cs50_labs/notes.md

 # Mario

-## Don't Code ISBN In The Sandbox Environment

-Don't Code Mario In The Sandbox
+## Don't Code Mario In The Sandbox

 We are transitioning to coding in the IDE located at https://cs50.io

 In the IDE environment you will create your code and run it in a directory that you will create.
 The path to the location will be ~workspace/unit1/mario

-To setup the directoy do the following:
+To setup the directory do the following:

 * Open another browser window (shortcut command + n)
 * Navigate to https://cs50.io and login